vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

 To begin your BIMI journey, you must first meet certain prerequisites.
 A crucial requirement is having a DMARC policy set to `p=quarantine` or `p=reject` on your organizational domain.
 It’s essential to avoid using `sp=none` or `pct<100` to ensure full protection.

 ## How BIMI works
 BIMI works by using your domain’s DNS records to display your verified logo in the email clients that support BIMI.
-This logo provides recipients with an immediate visual confirmation of your brand’s identity, reducing the risk of phishing and enhancing the overall user experience.
+This logo provides recipients with an immediate visual confirmation of your brand’s identity, reducing the risk of phishing and improving the overall user experience.

 ## Steps to implement BIMI
 1. **Authenticate your emails**: Ensure that your emails are authenticated using SPF, DKIM, and DMARC.
 These protocols verify the legitimacy of your emails and prevent spoofing.

 > For more information about SPF, DKIM, and DMARC, and how to implement a DMARC-compliant domain, see an [earlier blog post](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/).

-2. **Create a BIMI-Compliant Logo**: Your logo must be in SVG Tiny PS format.
-This format ensures that the logo is scalable and of high quality.
+2. **Create a BIMI-Compliant Logo**: Your BIMI logo must be in SVG Portable/Secure (SVG P/S) format, which is a profile of the SVG Tiny 1.2 format standardized by the World Wide Web Consortium (W3C).
+The logo must be square, have a solid background color, and not exceed 32 kilobytes in size.

 3. **Obtain a Verified Mark Certificate (VMC)**: A [VMC](https://www.digicert.com/tls-ssl/verified-mark-certificates#vmc_basic) is crucial for verifying your logo’s authenticity.
 It confirms that the logo is indeed associated with your domain.